Radiation therapy (also referred to as radiotherapy or X-ray therapy) is a cancer treatment used to destroy and/or shrink cancer.

 Radiation Therapy Treatment at Valley

-CT simulation and 3D treatment planning systems are the standard of care at Valley to plan each individual patient’s radiation therapy regimen:
+CT simulation, 4D treatment planning, and high-resolution internal and external imaging during treatment are the standard at Valley-Mount Sinai Comprehensive Cancer Care to plan each individual patient’s radiation therapy regimen:

 - CT simulation is the process for identifying the location, size and shape of your tumor.